AdobeDocs/commerce-cloud-service.en/help/cloud-guide/cdn/fastly-vcl-blocking.md

 1. Navigate to **Stores** > Settings > **Configuration** > **Advanced** > **System** > **Full Page Cache** > **Fastly Configuration**.
 1. Expand the **Edge ACL** section.
 1. Click **Add ACL** to create a list.
 For this example, name the list "blocklist".
 1. Enter IP address values in the list.
-Any client IPs added to this list are blocked and cannot access the site.
+Any client IP addresses added to this list are blocked and cannot access the site.
 1. Optionally, select the **Negated** checkbox if needed.

 You reference the Edge ACL by name in your VCL snippet code.